UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

 \section{Methods}

 Given a dataset $\{(x_i,y_i)\in \mathbb{R}^{d}\times \mathbb{R}\}_{i=1}^{N}$, SR seeks to identify a mathematical function $f$ that approximates the relationship $y_i \approx f(x_i)$ for all observations.
-This process inherently involves a dual optimization challenge: (1) exploring the space of potential functional functional skeletons, and (2) determining optimal parameters for each candidate structure.
-Formally, we frame symbolic regression as a bi-level optimization problem:
+This process inherently involves a dual optimization challenge: (1) exploring the space of potential functional skeletons, and (2) determining optimal parameters for each candidate structure.
+Formally, we frame SR as a bi-level optimization problem:

 where $\mathcal{S}$ represents the space of functional skeletons (each defining a function $f_s(x; c)$), and $\mathcal{C}_s$ denotes the parameter space for structure $s$.
-The inner optimization identifies the optimal parameters $\theta$ for a given skeleton, while the outer optimization selects the best-performing skeleton configuration.
+The inner optimization identifies the optimal parameters $c$ for a given skeleton, while the outer optimization selects the best skeleton.

-Our method solves the bi-level optimization problem, consisting of outer optimization for structural discovery and inner optimization for parameter estimation.
-Figure~\ref{fig: framework} illustrates the overall architecture.
-For the outer optimization problem, our method has three key components: Structural Space Formalization, Structure-to-Sequence Encoding, and UniSymNet Structure Inference.
-For the inner optimization problem, we implement objective-specific optimization strategies: Differentiable Network Optimization and Symbolic Function Optimization.
-As for how to select based on the objective, we will provide a detailed discussion in Section \ref{sec: Ablation Study on Parameter Optimization}.
+Fig.~\ref{fig: framework} presents the overall framework of our method, where a Transformer model learns structure–data mappings and subsequently guides symbolic equation discovery through parameter optimization.
+Specifically, our method solves the above bi-level optimization problem, consisting of outer optimization for structural discovery and inner optimization for parameter estimation.
+For the outer part, our method has three key components: Structural Space Formalization, Structure-to-Sequence Encoding, and UniSymNet Structure Learning.
+For the inner part, we implement objective-specific optimization strategies: Symbolic Function Optimization and Differentiable Network Optimization.
+Then we will subsequently introduce the above contents.